• Skip to primary navigation

 Nutrition values are calculated using online calculators and are estimates only.
 Please verify using your own data.

-1. Laura says
+Laura

 I made this soup tonight after two weeks of feasting!
 This was the perfect dinner to reset our eating, especially on a record-setting cold night in Illinois!
 I added zucchini slices and chopped spinach, too.
 Thank you for sharing this fantastic, and beautiful, recipe!
 We did not feel deprived because of its colorful and aromatic essence–it felt like we were continue the feast with a party in a bowl!
 Thank you!
-Happy new year!5 stars
+Happy new year!

-• Jenn S. says
+Jenn S.

 Thank you so much, Laura!
 I’m so happy to hear you loved it!
 I indulged a bit too much last month, too, and have been “cleansing” this week as well.
 And I’m in Illinois too, so I feel your pain about the cold.
 This weather is crazy!
 And I have to stand at a bus stop again tomorrow with my kids.
 Eeek!

-2. Naomi says
+Naomi

 This recipe was so delicious!
 When I was shopping for ingredients, the market had fresh, local oyster mushrooms, so I added them to the soup.
 I also used about a tablespoon of fresh minced turmeric when I added the ginger.
 My whole family loved it, we will definitely make it again!

-• Jenn S. says
+Jenn S.

 Hi, Naomi!
 I’m so happy to hear you all loved it!
 Mushrooms sound like a great addition – especially locally grown fresh ones!
 I really appreciate you stopping by with your feedback!
 Have a great week!

-3. Albert Trotter says
+Albert Trotter

 i have made this last night and its taste was actually very yummy..my whole family liked it a lot..it was delicious and healthy too..but my soup was a bit thick ..and it was becoming more thick with time..what could be the reason????

-• Jenn S. says
+Jenn S.

 Hi, Albert.
 Thanks for stopping by!
 I’m glad you enjoyed the flavor.
 Was it thick after putting leftovers in the fridge or right away?
 If it was thick after being in the fridge, I’m thinking maybe it was the coconut milk, as it does thicken up in the fridge…although this didn’t happen to my soup…but maybe your fridge is colder than mine?
 Other than that, I’m not sure as it should be relatively thin.
 You can certainly add more vegetable broth to make it to your desired consistency.

-4. Ginny McMeans says
+Ginny McMeans

 What a great idea adding sweet potato noodles to this soup.
 The recipe sounds delicious!

-• Jenn S. says
+Jenn S.

 Thanks, Ginny!
 They make slurping up this soup so fun!

-5. The Vegan 8 says
+The Vegan 8

 Ok, I swear I already commented on this but apparently I’m going crazy because I don’t see my comment!
 Anyways, haha, I love the soup!
 I eat curry 2-3 times a week and I love rich curry flavors and creamy soups.
 I love the beautiful color of your soup.
 I make a sweet potato curry soup as well, but it’s just chunks of sweet potato, so not nearly as pretty as your sweet potato noodles!

-• Jenn S. says
+Jenn S.

 I do that all the time!
 I think sometimes I comment on an FB post and then I go to comment on the actual post and think…did I already say this?
 HaHa!
 Either way, thank you!!
 I thought it turned out beautiful too!
 We do eat with our eyes first.
 Curry rocks!
 Thanks, Brandi!

-6. Linda - Veganosity says
+Linda - Veganosity

 Lucky you that your kids don’t like curry, I’d keep it all to myself even if they did-haha!
 Looks delicious.

-• Jenn S. says
+Jenn S.

 I think I might too!
 I can’t get enough.
 Thanks, Linda!

-7. Sarah says
+Sarah

 My kids actually are *those* kids who do like curry!
 I bet they would like this with the sweet potato noodles!

-• Jenn S. says
+Jenn S.

 Oh, that’s awesome!
 I hope you all love this!!
 Thanks, Sarah!

-8. Julie says
+Julie

 Hi Jenn!
 This soup is dreamy!
 I love all the fresh color in it.
 Can’t wait to give it a try!

-• Jenn S. says
+Jenn S.

 Thank you, Julie!
 It’s definitely a beauty!
 And delicious too.
 I hope you love it!

-9. Melissa | Vegan Huggs says
+Melissa | Vegan Huggs

 This soup not only looks delicious, it’s so gorgeous!
 I love all the color in it.
 Especially, the spiralized sweet potatoes.
 I don’t think my son would be a fan either, but then there would be more for me 😉

-• Jenn S. says
+Jenn S.

 Exactly!
 This soup is ALL for us!! 🙂 Thanks, Melissa!